In this post, I’m going to tell you exactly how you can have your carpet to tile transitions so they are flush, smooth, and even.

 Uneven flooring

-You may have a carpet and tile transition that is uneven and it’s best to leave it that way rather than try to even things out.
+You may have a carpet with an uneven tile transition, and it’s best to leave it that way rather than try to even things out.

 Conclusion